adkron/style/module_RM_template.md

 &#x20;<a href="#api-relay-on-ready-callback-Emitted-upon-first-successful-communication-between-the-Tessel-and-the-module" name="api-relay-on-ready-callback-Emitted-upon-first-successful-communication-between-the-Tessel-and-the-module">#</a> relay<b>.on</b>( 'ready', callback() ) Emitted upon first successful communication between the Tessel and the module.

 ###Further Examples
-* Audio playback (links to example for this in the "examples" folder)
+[Audio playback](relative link to example for this in the "examples" folder).
+Description of what this example does.

 ###Advanced
-* Any cool hacks e.g. wire hacks or whatever
+* Any cool hacks e.g. wire hacks

-###Forums
-If you run into any issues you can ask for support on the [Module Forums](www.linktomoduleforum.com).

 ###Licensing
 MIT or Apache 2.0, at your option